 Assembling vs Manufacturing

 Another reason is that vehicles are assembled in Pakistan rather than being manufactured.
-This means major components are needed to be imported in order to put together in assembly plants.
-Although existing local assemblers claim to have achieved 70% localization, only components such as electrical harnesses, bumpers, seats, rims etc are made locally.
+This means major components need to be imported in order to be put together in assembly plants.
+Although existing local assemblers claim to have achieved 70% localization, only components such as electrical harnesses, bumpers, seats, rims, etc are made locally.
 Complex parts such as engine & transmission etc are still imported at large.

 (Pictured above: Local assembled Kia Picanto)

-This dependency on imported components & kits to assemble vehicles locally cast a negative affect on pricing as it gets heavily dependent on exchange rates.
-According to the Chairman of all Pakistan Motor Dealers Association Mr. H.M.
-Shahzad, local assemblers spent $818 million on importing complete and semi-knocked down kits in 2018-19.
+This dependency on imported components & kits to assemble vehicles locally casts a negative effect on pricing as it gets heavily dependent on exchange rates.
+According to the Chairman of the Pakistan Motor Dealers Association Mr. H.M.
+Shahzad, local assemblers spent $818 million on importing complete and semi-knocked-down kits in 2018-19.
 Proper localization will ensure lower manufacturing costs and will also help bring down the prices of vehicles.

 What Government Must Do?

 The government needs to play its part in supporting the ailing auto industry.
-Sales are already witnessing a dreadful downfall and there is no hope of recovery in near future.
-Also policies need to be inline with the betterment of the industry at large, shifting policies and introducing new taxes every now and then has already dented the auto sector quite badly.
+Sales are already witnessing a dreadful downfall and there is no hope of recovery in the near future.
+Also, policies need to be in line with the betterment of the industry at large, shifting policies and introducing new taxes every now and then has already dented the auto sector quite badly.

 Related: Pakistan Auto Policy: What Needs to be Done?

-The core purpose of the Auto Policy was to give public an “option” other than what the existing players offer and to loosen the grip of 3 Japanese players in the market.
-However if newcomers keep on introducing the likes of 18.5 million Santa Fe, and 2 million ex-generation Picanto particularly when existing hot-selling option(s) with similar specs is available in a comparatively lower price, what’s the point in offering something that nobody is going to buy?
+The core purpose of the Auto Policy was to give the public an “option” other than what the existing players offer and to loosen the grip of 3 Japanese players in the market.
+However, if newcomers keep on introducing the likes of 18.5 million Santa Fe, and 2 million ex-generation Picanto particularly when existing hot-selling option(s) with similar specs are available at a comparatively lower price, what’s the point in offering something that nobody is going to buy?

 Related: Hyundai Santa Fe for PKR 18.5 Million- What Else Can You Buy?